Registration of Enlist Duo

 Conservative, screening-level risk assessments have determined that the 2,4-D choline salt is practically non-toxic to bees.
 Therefore, we expect there will be no adverse impacts to pollinators/bees.
 Regardless, we are working aggressively to protect bees and other pollinators from the potential effects of pesticides and are engaged in national and international efforts to address those concerns.
 We are working with beekeepers, growers, pesticide manufacturers, the USDA and states to apply technologies to reduce pesticide exposure to bees, advance best management practices, enhance enforcement guidance and ensure that real-world pollinator risks are accounted for in our pesticide regulatory decisions.

 EPA scientists have now completed risk assessments for the 2,4-D choline salt for ten additional states.
-The Agency is accepting comments until November 14, 2014 (30 days) on whether to register Enlist Duo in those ten additional states.
+The Agency is accepting comments until December 15, 2014 (an additional 30 days from the original due date) on whether to register Enlist Duo in those ten additional states.
 The states are:

 - North Dakota.